HL7/fhir/guides/daf2/pages/_includes/daf-core.md

 In the context of DAF, Supported on any data element SHALL be interpreted as follows:

 * DAF Responders SHALL be capable of including the data element as part of the query results as specified by the DAF conformance resources.
-* DAF Requesters SHALL be capable of processing resource instances containing the data elements.
-In other words DAF Requesters SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
+* DAF Requestors SHALL be capable of processing resource instances containing the data elements.
+In other words DAF Requestors SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, DAF Responders SHALL NOT include the data elements in the resource instance returned as part of the query results.
-* When querying DAF Responders, DAF Requesters SHALL interpret missing data elements within resource instances as data not present in the DAF Responder's systems.
+* When querying DAF Responders, DAF Requestors SHALL interpret missing data elements within resource instances as data not present in the DAF Responder's systems.
 * In situations where information on a particular data element is missing and the DAF Responder knows the precise reason for the absence of data, DAF Responders SHALL send the reason for the missing information using values from the value set where they exist or using the dataAbsentReason extension.
-* DAF Requesters SHALL be able to process resource instances containing data elements asserting missing information.
+* DAF Requestors SHALL be able to process resource instances containing data elements asserting missing information.

 * NOTE: DAF Responders who do not have the capability to store or return a data element tagged as Supported in DAF-Core profiles can still claim conformance to the DAF-Core profiles per the DAF-Core conformance resources.
 * NOTE: The above definition of Supported is derived from HL7v2 concept "Required by may be empty - RE" described in HL7v2 V28_CH02B_Conformance.doc.